jeffknupp/sandman/docs/using_sandman.rst

     from sandman.model import activate

-    activate()
+    activate(browser=True)

     app.run()

-**You don't even need to tell ``sandman`` what tables your database contains.**
+**Notice you don't even need to tell ``sandman`` what tables your database contains.**
-Just point ``sandman`` at your database and let it do all the heavy lifting
+Just point ``sandman`` at your database and let it do all the heavy lifting.

-Let's start our new service and make a request.
+If you put the code above into a file named ``runserver.py``, You can start this new service and make a request.
 While we're at it, lets make use of ``sandman``'s awesome filtering capability by specifying a filter term::

     $ python runserver.py &